 enough pins and wires for a differential transmission.

-For use in pro-audio context the XLR connectors and XLR cables
+For use in a pro-audio context the XLR connectors and XLR cables

-should be equiped with gold-plated contact material, since this will
+should be equipped with a gold-plated contact material, since this will

 preserve overtones the best with precious top-class instruments.

-Differential transmission preserves the integrity of your sound picked-up from your instrument.
+Differential transmission preserves the integrity of the sound picked up from your instrument.

 - Every electrical noise from the environment that inflicts the signal along the cable path is 'wiped out' at the receiver side - just like magic.

-- The outcome from the cable (usualy XLR; i.e. microphone cables) is exactly what the input was - with a virtual amplification factor of 2.
+- The outcome from the cable (usually XLR; i.e. microphone cables) is exactly what the input was - with a virtual amplification factor of 2.

-An AnyMic does not use 'single ended' technique for a good reason, since it is designed and engineered for top-class sound pickup and sound transmission for professionals with demands ...
+An AnyMic does not use the 'single-ended' technique for a good reason, since it is designed and engineered for top-class sound pickup and sound transmission for professionals with demands ...